couchbaselabs/couchbase-spark-mllib-sample/README.md

 numbers, they have a much more deep meaning as they describing a property, in the zipcode case for example, it represents the location of the house.

-Linear Regression does not like those kind of categorical variables, so if we really want to use zipcode in our Linear Regression, as it seems to be a relevant field to predict the price of a house , we have toconvert it to **dummy variables**, which is fairly simple processes:
+Linear Regression does not like those kind of categorical variables, so if we really want to use zipcode in our Linear Regression, as it seems to be a relevant field to predict the price of a house , we have to convert it to **dummy variables**, which is fairly simple processes:

 1. First we distinct the values of the target column.
 Ex: `SELECT DISTINCT(ZIPCODE) FROM HOUSES_PRICES`
 2. For each result we convert it to a columns.
 Ex: zipcode_98002, zipcode_98188, zipcode_98059